Ex-State Street executive cheated clients with secret fees: U.S. prosecutor

 The six clients included the Kuwait Investment Authority, one of the world’s biggest sovereign wealth funds, and Irish, British and Dutch pension funds.

-Frank said McLellan also defrauded a New York-based unit of insurance company AXA SA(AXAF.PA) by applying hidden fees to trades conducted on its behalf.
+Frank said McLellan also defrauded a New York-based unit of insurance company AXA SA by applying hidden fees to trades conducted on its behalf.
+(Reporting by Nate Raymond in Boston; Editing by Dan Grebler)